On this page:

 FSMA requires animal food facilities to create and implement a food safety plan.
-In the first part of the plan, the facilities assess potential food safety hazards associated with their animal food (this is called “hazard analysis”).
+In the first part of the plan, the facilities assess food safety hazards that are potentially associated with the animal food (this is called “hazard analysis”).
 In the second part, the facilities take steps, when necessary, to reduce or eliminate identified food safety hazards (these steps are called “preventive controls”).

 The above FSMA requirements apply to companies that must register as an animal food facility because they manufacture, process, pack, or hold animal food for consumption in the United States.